jrxjb/Faceland-CRUD-System-for-Managing-Clients-and-Warehouses-with-Records-and-SQL/README.md

-# Faceland: CRUD System for Managing Clients and Warehouses with Records and SQL
+# Facelad: CRUD System for Managing Clients and Warehouses with Records and SQL

 ## Project Description